 Prostate cancer is the most common cancer in men and generally affects men over the age of 50.
 Approximately one third of men over the age of 50 will have some cancer cells within their prostate and nearly all men over the age of 80 have a small area of prostate cancer.

-These cancers usually grow very slowly and may never cause any problems, although in other cases the cancer can grow rapidly and spread to other parts of the body, particularly the bones.
+These cancers usually grow very slowly and may never cause any problems, although in some cases the cancer can grow rapidly and spread to other parts of the body, particularly the bones.

 Men are more likely to develop the disease if a close relative, such as a father, uncle or brother has had the disease.
-In addition Afro-Caribbean or African-American men have a greater risk of developing prostate cancer and Asian men have a lower risk.
+In addition, black men have a greater risk of developing prostate cancer and Asian men have a lower risk.

 What are the symptoms?

-Men with early prostate cancer may not have any symptoms, since these only occur when the cancer is large enough to put pressure on the urethra, also men over the age of 50 can often have an enlargement of the prostate which is due to a non-cancerous condition known as Benign Prostatic Hyperplasia [BPH].
+Men with early prostate cancer may not have any symptoms, since these only occur when the cancer is large enough to put pressure on the urethra,.
+Men over 50 can often have an enlargement of the prostate which is due to a non-cancerous condition known as Benign Prostatic Hyperplasia [BPH].